 Luckily, the author of Emma and Pride and Prejudice was always fortunate enough to find editors who could weed out her various alphabetical mishaps.
-An early work, written when Austen was 15, was called Love and Freindship.
+An early work, written when Austen was 14, was called Love and Freindship.

-Though he later became universally regarded as one of the greatest orators of all time, one of Churchill's early report cards said “Writing is good, but terribly slow—spelling about as bad as it well can be.”
+Though he later became universally regarded as one of the greatest orators of all time, one of Churchill's early report cards said “Writing good, but so terribly slow—spelling about as bad as it well can be.”

 Hemingway seemed to have difficulty with present participles, as “loving” became “loveing” and “moving” turned into “moveing” in his manuscripts.
-Whenever an editor complained of these bloopers, however, Hemingway would snap “Well, that's what you're hired to correct!”
+Whenever an editor complained of these bloopers, however, Hemingway would supposedly snap “Well, that's what you're hired to correct!”

-8. F. Scott Fitzgerald
+8. F. SCOTT FITZGERALD

 The original draft of The Great Gatsby contained literally hundreds of spelling mistakes, some of which are still confounding editors.
 These include “yatch” (instead of “yacht”) and “apon” (instead of “upon”).
 One of his most famous gaffes, which occurs toward the end of the novel, inspires debate to this day.

-The wife of Samuel Clemens—better known by his pen name “Mark Twain—“Livy's” frequent compositional errors were an endless source of amusement to her husband.
-After receiving one of her letters, in which she miraculously made virtually no such bloopers, he wrote “Oh you darling little speller!—you spelled 'terrible' right, this time.
+“Livy's” frequent compositional errors were an endless source of amusement to her husband Samuel Clemens, a.k.a.
+Mark Twain.
+After receiving one of her letters, in which she miraculously made virtually no bloopers, he wrote “Oh you darling little speller!—you spell 'terrible' right, this time.
 And I won't have it—it is un-Livy-ish.
-Spell it wrong next time, for I love everything that is like Livy.”
+Spell it wrong, next time, for I love everything that is like Livy.
+Maybe it is wrong for me to put a premium on bad spelling, but I can’t help it if it is.
+Somehow I love it in you—I have grown used to it, accustomed to expect it, & I honestly believe that if, all of a sudden, you fell to spelling every word right, I should feel a pain, as if something very dear to me had been mysteriously spirited away & lost to me.
+I am not poking fun at you, little sweetheart.”
 Despite Samuel's playful jabs, he relied upon his beloved wife as a “faithful, judicious, and painstaking editor” until her death in 1904.

 According to biographer David A. Ross, “Yeats' spelling, indeed, seems at times a matter of wildly errant guesswork.”
 Ouch.
 The great Irish poet and senator's idiosyncratic writing style resulted in some distinctively misspelled words cropping up throughout his works, such as “feal” instead of “feel."
 Despite this Achilles' heel, Yeats won the Nobel Prize for Literature in 1923.